-Chris's debut novel The Dig Street Festival will be published in December 2020.
+Chris's debut novel The Dig Street Festival will be published by Louise Walters Books in March 2021.

 Chris tweets @WalshWrites

 Chris's favourite novel is Stoner by John Williams and his favourite novella is The Death of Ivan Illyich by Leo Tolstoy.
 His top poet is Philip Larkin.
 He is also a fan of Spike Milligan.

 Will be published in paperback and ebook on 18th March 2021.

 Advanced information sheet coming soon.
 Here's Chris reading from his novel on my YouTube channel.
 And here is Chris's podcast with the Philip Larkin Society, recorded in February 2020...
 Chris talks about Larkin's influence on his life and his writing.
 Great stuff!

 ‘LOOK!’
 I shouted, grabbing Glyn’s hand and dragging him over to a dirt-encrusted window.
 ‘Look out there!
 Can’t you see it?!
 Everything is wrong!
 The world is tearing itself apart!’

 Glyn regarded the view.
 ‘It looks like a pretty normal scene to me.’